TKA0329/mini-gpt-from-scratch/readme.md

 The model is intentionally small and trained with limited compute, focusing on clarity and correctness rather than performance.

+## Motivation
+This project was built to deepen my understanding of language models by implementing every major component manually, from tokenization to sampling.
+I hope to apply what I’ve learned here to DNA and protein sequences in computational biology.

 ## Key Features
 - Custom **SentencePiece BPE tokenizer** (20k vocab)
 - GPT-style **causal Transformer** with: